CarmineCella/f8/docs/reference.md

  # The f8 (fate) reference manual<br>
  ## Overview
  This manual is a of the *f8* runtime system.
 It is intended to be a reference document for programmers.
-It does not describe how to run *f8* or how to interact with it.<
+It does not describe how to run *f8* or how to interact with it.
- This chapter summarizes the semantics of *f8*, and explains the syntactic and lexical conventions of the language.
-Subsequent chapters describe special forms, built-in operators and the standard library.<br>

  These are the significant semantic characteristics of the *f8* language:
  - Types are latent: *f8* associates types with values (or objects) rather than with variables.